facebook

 Two big analyses, one in 2012 by Manoj M. Lalu and another in 2021 by Yang Wang, looked at research from 2004 to 2021.
 The 2012 study reviewed 36 trials with 1005 patients in 14 countries, while the 2021 study included 62 trials with 3546 patients covering over 20 health conditions.

-Some uncommon but serious adverse effects of stem cell therapy like metabolism issues, infections, death, heart rhythm problems, and disorders of the nervous system and blood vessels were not affected by MSC treatment.
+Some uncommon but serious adverse effects of stem cell therapy, like metabolism issues, infections, death, heart rhythm problems, and disorders of the nervous system and blood vessels, were not affected by MSC treatment.
 There wasn’t a big difference in how often these side effects happened between patients who got MSC treatment and those who got a placebo.

-Since most of the side effects seen in stem cell treatments are mild, it confirms safety of stem cell therapy.
+Since most of the side effects seen in stem cell treatments are mild, it confirms the safety of stem cell therapy.

 With our vast experience at Swiss Medica, we’ve come across similar side effects.
 Rather than simply sending patients away after treatment, we provide support and assistance if any adverse effects occur post-therapy.
 This sets us apart from many clinics offering similar treatments.